Appointing overseas trained teachers

-Our preferred method of appointing from overseas is to organise a recruitment drive for you; you need as little as 3 vacancies for us to consider this option.
+Our preferred method of appointing from overseas is to organise a recruitment drive for you.
+As few as three vacancies are required for us to consider this option.
 And certainly in a situation where a school or group of schools are seeking a larger number of teachers, we recommend that you opt to appoint teachers via a recruitment drive.

 The recruitment drive scenario allows the headteacher or principal (or another representative with the authority to appoint) to accompany Hourglass representatives to a specified country to interview a large number of teachers and make appointments.

-Once your Hourglass consultant has discussed this option with you and you are considering the recruitment drive as a means of appointing a number of teachers, Geoff Brown, one of our Managing Directors, will contact you and arrange to visit your school; Geoff will discuss the benefits of this recruitment option with you and any other school, cluster or academy group representatives within your group.
+Once your Hourglass consultant has discussed this option with you and you are considering the recruitment drive as a means of appointing a number of teachers, Louise Brown, our Managing Director, will contact you and arrange to visit your school.
+Louise will discuss the benefits of this recruitment option with you and any other school, cluster or academy group representatives within your group.

-Geoff has arranged and led many overseas recruitment drives over the last 18 years and has assisted with the appointment of thousands of overseas trained teachers, who have successfully relocated to the UK to take up a teaching position.
-Many of them remain in England now and hold positions throughout the education system, on every level.
+Louise has arranged and led many overseas recruitment drives in recent years and has assisted with the appointment of thousands of overseas trained teachers, who have successfully relocated to the UK to take up a teaching position.
+Many of them remain in England now and hold positions throughout the education system, at every level.

-Geoff will spend time acquainting himself with your needs in order to tailor the drive so that it matches your requirements fully.
-He will suggest a destination country, dates and a timescale which will be dictated by the number of vacancies you have.
+Louise will spend time acquainting herself with your needs in order to tailor the drive so that it matches your requirements fully.
+She will suggest a destination country, dates and a timescale which will be dictated by the number of vacancies you have.
 After this initial visit you will continue to communicate with your consultant who will start to vet and interview appropriate teachers and draw up an interview schedule.

-You can have as much input as you want or you can leave the initial stages to Hourglass entirely; we have been offering this service for many years and know the process well.
+You can be as involved as you like – or even leave the initial stages to Hourglass entirely.
+We have been offering this service for many years and know the process well.

-We will organise, book and pay for the entire recruitment drive; your only costs incurred will be the fee for the appointment of each teacher; this will be dictated by our Terms and Conditions, which will be sent to you at the start of the process.
-Your only input will be your attendance on the recruitment drive with Hourglass representatives, where you will be responsible for interviewing and appointing teachers.
+We will organise, book and pay for the entire recruitment drive.
+The only costs you will incur will be the fee for the appointment of each teacher.
+This will be dictated by our Terms and Conditions, which will be agreed at the start of the process.

-A week before you depart you will be sent the CV, profile and references for each of your shortlisted candidates, so that you can start to acquaint yourself with them.
+A week before leaving you will be sent the CV, profile and references for each of your shortlisted candidates, so that you can start to acquaint yourself with them.